 Thursday 2nd June, 2016, at Rough Trade, Nottingham.

-In a cramped and quirky venue in the heart of Nottingham, Lucy Parkinson (aka LoUis CYfer) and Lucy Skilbeck presented a fantastic show.
-The ‘set’ was nothing more than four boxes and four full-length mirrors in the centre of a living room sized space, and the performance was thoroughly entertaining.
+In a cramped and quirky venue in the heart of Nottingham, Lucy Parkinson (aka LoUis CYfer) and Lucy Skilbeck present a fantastic show.
+The set is nothing more than four boxes and four full-length mirrors in the centre of a living room sized space, and the performance is thoroughly enthralling.

-Charismatic is the word for the first Lucy (Parkinson), playing the eponymous role in this Drag King Cabaret-come-historical re-telling- come- drama, ‘Joan’.
-Her incredible ease with the audience and her incredibly quick wit were the first things to impress; from the very beginning, Joan was taking and making calls on the phones of strangers, re-seating the audience and confiscating sweets from children.
-This graduated to using the audience as a choir of sound effects and as personal assistants; all achieved through a charming characterisation which was simply irresistible for anyone roped into a particular moment.
-I have never seen such skill with audience participation, in such close proximity, for such an extended period.
-Lucy cleverly took simple details from the audience and inserted them into the evening’s performance with jaw-dropping speed, in a way that felt unique and utterly fresh, and of course it was- the audience members were not plants; George, his love of chocolate biscuits and leading with his left foot found the mundane details of his life hilariously woven into the fabric of the pre-existing script for one very funny evening.
+I have rarely seen such skill with audience participation, in such close proximity, for such an extended period.
+Parkinson cleverly takes simple details from the audience and inserts them into the evening’s performance with jaw-dropping speed and in a way which feels unique and utterly fresh, and of course it is.
+The audience members are not plants; George, his love of chocolate biscuits and leading with his left foot found the mundane details of his life hilariously woven into the fabric of the pre-existing script for one very funny evening.

 At the centre of this piece is the issue of identity, particularly challenging gender norms and the long struggle for acceptance for those straying from the ‘norm’ in any way.
 Right from the beginning, Joan’s dad is critical of her gender-defying wardrobe which would apparently bring shame on her family and make her a laughing stock, and thus the battle commences.
-Joan dons the identity of various males throughout the performance with swift and magical transformations consisting of just facial hair, jackets and hats; the transformations are no less impressive for this simplicity of design.
+Joan dons the identity of various males throughout the performance with swift and magical transformations consisting of just facial hair, jackets and hats.

-‘Joan’ had a varied and thoroughly entertaining style, combining cabaret, comedy and history to explore a very modern and topical issue facing so many in the here and now.
-‘Joan’ is an important piece of contemporary theatre which rightfully and commendably challenges society to be much more discerning and intelligent when it comes to identity and gender identity in particular; with the dramatic ending seeming to say that the answer is not conformity, but strength on the part of those struggling and greater understanding on the part of those needing to support rather than condemn.
+Joan combines cabaret, comedy and history to explore a very modern and topical issue facing so many in the here and now, making this an important piece of contemporary theatre which rightfully and commendably challenges society to be much more discerning and intelligent when it comes to identity and gender identity in particular.
+The dramatic ending seems to say that the answer is not conformity, but strength on the part of those struggling and greater understanding on the part of those needing to support rather than condemn.
+Recommended.